Viking Award

 The Viking Award is awarded annually to the best Swedish ice hockey player in North America.
-The winner is decided by a vote among all Swedish-born players participating in the NHL or the NHL farm-team leagues.
-Only Mats Sundin has received the award four times.
-Peter Forsberg, Markus Näslund, Börje Salming, Henrik Zetterberg and Erik Karlsson have received it three times.
+Arranged by travel agency Björk & Boström, the winner is decided by a vote among all Swedish-born players participating in the NHL or the NHL farm-team leagues.
+Mats Sundin has received the award four times, the most for any player.
+Five players have received the award three times (shown in order of third award date): Börje Salming, Peter Forsberg, Markus Näslund, Henrik Zetterberg and Erik Karlsson.
+The Viking Award has not been awarded since the 2018–19 NHL season.